Jesse Stone: Stone Cold: Plot

-Brianna and Andrew Lincoln are middle-aged thrill killers, independently wealthy from a patent Andrew obtained for an optical scanner he invented while practicing medicine.
+Lincoln and his wife Brianna (Jane Adams) are middle-aged thrill killers.
 The couple moved to Paradise and began selecting random people and murdering them while videotaping their crimes.
 Later they find erotic pleasure in watching the videos of the murders while having sex.
 Jesse and Luther pay the Lincolns a visit and briefly interview the couple, who show interest in the murders.
 As they leave, Jesse tells Luther that the Lincolns are the killers.

-Meanwhile, Jesse investigates the rape of a high school girl, Candace Pennington (Alexis Dziena), who refuses to talk about the incident and whose parents refuse to report the crime, to avoid scandal.
+Meanwhile, Jesse investigates the rape of a high school girl, Candace Pennington (Alexis Dziena), who refuses to talk about the incident and whose parents refuse to report the crime, to avoid a scandal.
 Assisted by Officer Molly Crane (Viola Davis), Jesse discovers the identity of the three boys who raped Candace.
 After one of the rapists, Bo Marino (Shawn Roberts), is brought in on drug charges, Jesse discovers photos in the boy's possession of the naked Candace being raped.
 Bo's father and his attorney arrive at the police station, but the boy spends one night in jail.
 After Candace agrees to testify against the boys, Bo and his father storm into Jesse's office and force a confrontation, that ends with Candace's father knocking both Bo and his father to the floor.
 The attorneys for the three rapists agree to have their clients plead guilty, in exchange for sentences of "community service".